 What are the odds that every time a new data set is released, they have found some more warming?
 The behavior strongly resembles a pattern seen in elections in some districts where there is a close race between Republicans and Democrats.
 Time after time, if a Republican wins, someone “finds” some “lost” or “late” ballots and when they are counted, they mysteriously turn out to be almost all Democrats.
 Strange that.

 It could very well be that the temperature adjustments are scientifically sound, but if it were a fraud, this is precisely what you would expect to see.
 They leave the strong sense that many career alarmists are worried about their future and reputation and that actions are being made to change the observations so that they are in better agreement with the climate models.

 Since the legacy media is staying wholly silent and uncritical of the climate community, it is vital to remain vigilant and remind people of the dubious nature of their endeavor.
 The science is not settled, and there is even a chance that the greatest scandal in scientific history is in the making.
 The answer may come sooner than you think.

 Five Facts about Climate Change and the Dire Predictions of Environmental Activists

 Climate Change Hysteria: Part 1

-Climate Change Hysteria: Part 2We value your comments!
-Please weigh in on our comment section below.
+Climate Change Hysteria: Part 2Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com